TeamFavr/stack/README.md

 This contains a stable copy of all services which all work together.

-You will need to install [https://docs.docker.com/engine/installation/](Docker) and [https://docs.docker.com/compose/install/](Docker-Compose).
+You will need to install [Docker](https://docs.docker.com/engine/installation/) and [Docker-Compose](https://docs.docker.com/compose/install/).

-To start everything run: `docker-compose build` then `docker-compose up -d` then you can access the [http://github.com/teamfav/restapi-service](REST API) on localhost:5000
+To start everything run: `docker-compose build` then `docker-compose up -d` then you can access the [REST API](http://github.com/teamfav/restapi-service) on localhost:5000